jongs/jongs.github.io/_posts/2024-08-11-la-arepa-diplomatica.md

 tags: people
 ---

 Food has changed the history of many nations.
-It provided global recognition for Thailand, cultural integration for Mexico and is could provide political change for Venezuela, thanks to its growing network of Areperas.
+It provided global recognition for Thailand, cultural integration for Mexico and it could very well provide political change for Venezuela, thanks to its growing global network of Areperas.

 <p>&nbsp;</p>